De La Salle Green Archers and Lady Archers: Team identity

-The De La Salle basketball players were first referred to as the Green Archers during the basketball games of NCAA Season 16 (1939–40), where De La Salle made its way to the finals and won against their eventual archrival Ateneo in an upset for its first basketball championship title in the seniors' division of the NCAA.
-Accordingly, the news reporters who were covering De La Salle games at that time coined the team the "Green Archers" due in part to the De La Salle players' accurate shooting skills.
+La Salle student athletes were first referred to as the Green Archers during the basketball games of NCAA Season 16 (1939–40), where La Salle made its way to the finals and won against their eventual archrival Ateneo in an upset for its first basketball championship title in the seniors' division of the NCAA.
+Accordingly, the news reporters who were covering La Salle games at that time coined the team the "Green Archers" due in part to the La Salle players' accurate shooting skills.
+The first Green Archer symbol then appeared in the school's student yearbook publication, Green and White, in 1940, officially becoming the school mascot.
 The De La Salle Alumni Association (DLSAA) has three official Green Archer mascots – Gordo, Flaco, and Sally.
-The DLSU Green Archer statue standing in the central plaza was done by Ed Castrillo in 1985.
+The Green Archer statue standing in the central plaza was done by Ed Castrillo in 1985.
 It was first exhibited during the celebration of the Diamond Jubilee in 1986.

 Monikers

 While the university's athletic programs uses the Green Archer, each team has differing monikers corresponding to the sport and gender.
 In addition, for the Zobel Junior Archers, the word junior is added for their teams.
 The names are listed below.